hakan-duman-acad/chapter-dagestan-agriculture-bibliometrics/README.md

 **Keywords:** R Programming, Bibliometrics, Caucasus, Dagestan, Agriculture

+**Note:** The bibliometric data was deleted due to property rights of the data.
+The data can be accessed on Web of Science using the filter provided below.

+WOS filter: “(dagestan OR daghestan) AND (agriculture OR farming OR agribusiness OR rural OR countryside OR farmstead OR homestead OR horticulture OR crop OR livestock)”

 ## R Packages

 This study used the R statistical environment, version 4.2.2, developed